 The conference consisted of five competitions, each based on a specific skill or setting:

-University of Auckland, led by the president of the Auckland University Law Students Society (AULSS), Benjamin Kirkpatrick, produced the highest number of champions out of all participating universities.
+, led by the president of the Auckland University Law Students Society (AULSS), Benjamin Kirkpatrick, produced the highest number of champions out of all participating universities.
 Sam Jeffs and Carter Pearce won the Open Mooting Competition and Caitlin Anyon-Peters and Katie Eichelbaum (both pictured) won the Junior Mooting Competition.
 Additionally, Roshana Ching came runner-up in the Witness Examination Final.

 Noting that this was the third consecutive time the University of Auckland had won both NZSLA mooting competitions, Kirkpatrick said that several factors were responsible: